Tudat/tudat/tutorials/tudatFeatures/astroTools/trajectoryDesign.rst

 	- :literal:`MGA-1DSM-VF`:

 	   For the departure leg:
-	   1: the time of flight fraction at which the DSM is performed.
-2: the hyperbolic excess velocity magnitude for the start.
-3: the in-plane angle for the hyperbolic excess velocity.
-4: the out-of-plane angle for the hyperbolic excess velocity.
+	   	- the time of flight fraction at which the DSM is performed.
+		- the hyperbolic excess velocity magnitude for the start.
+		- the in-plane angle for the hyperbolic excess velocity.
+		- the out-of-plane angle for the hyperbolic excess velocity.
 	   For the swing-by leg:
-	   1: the time of flight fraction at which the DSM is performed.
-2: the rotation angle of the GA.
-3: the pericenter radius of the GA.
-4: the :math:`\Delta` V added for the powered GA.
+	   	- the time of flight fraction at which the DSM is performed.
+		- the rotation angle of the GA.
+		- the pericenter radius of the GA.
+		- the :math:`\Delta` V added for the powered GA.

 	- :literal:`MGA-1DSM-PF`:

 	   For the departure and swing-by legs:
-	   1: the time of flight fraction at which the DSM is performed.
-2: the dimesnionless radius of the DSM (position of the DSM wrt the central body divided by the departure planets position wrt the central body.
-3: the in-plane angle for DSM.
-4: the out-of-plane angle for the DSM.
+	   	- the time of flight fraction at which the DSM is performed.
+		- the dimesnionless radius of the DSM (position of the DSM wrt the central body divided by the departure planets position wrt the central body.
+		- the in-plane angle for DSM.
+		- the out-of-plane angle for the DSM.

 The trajectory variable thus is structured as follows: (departure time, time of flights for all the legs, additional variables for each leg).

-The trajectory class has functions to calculate the complete :math:`\Delta` V needed for the trajectory, called: :literal:`calculateTrajectory( double& totalDeltaV )`, a function that returns the location and :math:`\Delta` V for all the maneuvers, called: :literal:`maneuvers( positionVector, timeVector, deltaVVector)`, and a function to return intermediate points along a trajectory, called: :literal:`intermediatePoints( maxTimeStep, positionVector, timeVector )`.
+The trajectory class contains several functions that can be used to examine the complete trajectory, they are listed below:

+	- :literal:`void Trajectory::intermediatePoints( )`

+	  this function returns the position of the vehicle at specific times, which are defined by the maximum time step.
+The vectors containing the intermediate points can then be used for the :literal:`writeTrajectoryToFile` function.

+	- :literal:`void Trajectory::calculateTrajectory( )`

+	  this function returns the total :math:`\Delta` V of the trajectory.

+	- :literal:`void Trajectory::maneuvers( )`

+	  the maneuvers function returns the position and time of all the manuevers executed during the trajectory.
+These can be passed to the :literal:`writeManeuversToFile` function.

+	- :literal:`void Trajectory::planetaryOrbits( )`

+	  returns a single revolution of the planets that are encountered during the trajectory, to be plotted from the file generated by the :literal:`writeTrajectoryToFile` function.